History of Lamar Jackson in Timeline

 On March 7, 2023, the Ravens placed the non-exclusive franchise tag on Lamar Jackson.

-September 17, 2023: Ravens vs. Cincinnati Bengals Game
+September 17, 2023: Jackson Leads Ravens to Victory Against Bengals

-October 16, 2023: Release of NFL Pro Era II
+October 16, 2023: Release of NFL Pro Era II Game

 2023: Second MVP Award

-In 2024, Jackson set career highs in passing, became the all-time leader in quarterback rushing yards, and tied the record for most perfect passer rating games with four.
+In 2024, Lamar Jackson set career highs in passing, became the all-time leader in quarterback rushing yards, and tied the record for most perfect passer rating games with four.

-2024: Jackson breaks Vick's Career Rushing Record
+2024: Jackson Breaks Vick's Career Rushing Record

-In March 2025, Jackson made a cameo appearance as E-Tone in the Starz crime drama series, Power Book III: Raising Kanan.
+In March 2025, Lamar Jackson made a cameo appearance as E-Tone in the Starz crime drama series, Power Book III: Raising Kanan.